Devoxx UK 2019

 See also https://kotlinexpertise.com

-You probably heard about that new JVM language "Kotlin" already.
+You have probably heard about that "new" JVM language Kotlin already.
 It's being praised in pretty much every conference and seems to become a serious competitor of Java.
-Kotlin is a rising language for sure; according to recent GitHub statistics, it’s even the fastest growing language in the world.
+Kotlin can be used on multiple platforms like the JVM, Android or even in the browser.
+It is a rising language for sure and, according to recent GitHub statistics, it’s also the fastest growing language in the world.

-There have been many introductions to Kotlin already, most of which demonstrate the most common features such as data classes, null safety, and extension functions.
-In this talk, we want to dive into some advanced features that most talks did not cover yet.
-We learn about concepts like reified generic types, lambdas with receiver, DSLs, built-in delegation, infix functions, operator overloading, destructuring and more.
+Many introductions to Kotlin have been given so far, most of which demonstrate the most common features such as data classes, null safety, and extension functions.
+In this talk, we want to dive into some more advanced features of the language.
+We learn about concepts like reified generic types, function literals with receiver, internal DSLs, built-in delegation, infix functions, operator overloading, inline classes and more.
+This talk will give insights on how specific features of the language work and why you should know about them.